molpopgen/ancestry_graph/notes.md

    This method avoids the hash AND removes the column from the Graph.

+#### Type redundancy

+* Currently, the flags and the status are redundant.
+* We only define ONE flag ("is sample").
+* We define a few "status" variants that are mutually-exclusive.
+* We are thus using too much storage for questionable value.

+At this point, it seems sensible to:

+* Only use the enum.
+* Convert the enum to `u32` to save space.
+* Drop the `NodeFlags` type entirely.

+### Birth times

 * We probably want all births to be at the EXACT SAME TIME so that we are simplifying at each "tick" of the simulation clock?

+  - This is now enforced.
+We may be able to relax this later.

+### Management of alive nodes

+* It seems that this should be handled "externally" by client code.
+* We need a "mark as dead" function to update the node status and copy the node to a vector of dead nodes.

 ## Ancestry table